hhadah/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D. candidate in Economics at the University of Houston.
-My research interest is in Applied Microeconomics primarily in labor and development economics.
-I research topics on discrimination, race, identity, mental health, and social networks.
+My research interest is in Applied Microeconomics primarily in labor economics.
+I research topics on program evaluation, discrimination, race, identity, migration, mental health, and social networks.

 Download my [curriculum vitae](https://hussainhadah.com/files/HussainHadahcv.pdf).